After listening to hundreds of women in midlife, here are some common feelings I hear—do any resonate with you?

 You’re ready to accept yourself, gifts and flaws both.
 You’ve finally arrived at a place where you care less about living up to others’ expectations and more about being true to yourself.

 You’re tired of regrets and ready to forgive yourself the mistakes of the past.
 While there are roads you wish you’d taken, choices you wish you hadn’t made, you’re done wringing your hands over those.

 You’re feeling more creative, more open to new opportunities.
-You’re more courageous than you used to be, willing to try new things, less worried about failure and rejection.
-You understand that growth doesn’t happen without some measure of risk taking, some potential disappointment.
+You’re braver now, less worried about failure and rejection.

 You appreciate your girlfriends now more than ever.
 You know who they are; they’ve had your back.
-You’re tired of the drama and eager to ditch any remaining toxic relationships: If spending time with someone leaves you feeling worse about yourself, you’re ready to let that person go.
+You’re tired of the drama and eager to ditch toxic relationships.